Publications

 Having more fiber in your diet helps lower blood cholesterol and prevents constipation, and may help prevent cancer.
 Many people shortchange themselves on the 20 to 35 grams per day fiber recommendation.
 The average American consumes 10 to 15 grams of fiber per day.

-Circle the foods that are fiber-rich, then put a star (✩) by the foods you will add to your diet.
+Determine which foods are fiber-rich, then select the foods you will add to your diet.

-Key: You should not have circled sugar, ice cream, sausage, fried eggs, sugar cookies, apple juice, or potato chips.
+Key: You should not have selected sugar, ice cream, sausage, fried eggs, sugar cookies, apple juice or potato chips.

 Try this easy, fiber-rich recipe.